 - Richard W. Drisko Coatings Education Award — This award recognizes an individual for significant development and dissemination of education material and technical information relating to protective coatings and their application

-- SSPC Technical Achievement Award — Recognizing outstanding service, leadership, and contribution to the SSPC technical committees
+- SSPC Technical Achievement Award — Recognizes outstanding service, leadership, and contribution to the SSPC technical committees

-- Women in Coatings Impact Award — This award was established to recognize women in the coatings industry who have contributed to creating a positive impact on the culture of the industry
+- Women in Coatings Impact Award — Recognizes women who have contributed to to creating a positive impact on the culture of the coatings industry

 - President’s Lecture Series Award — The President’s Lecture Series Award is presented to papers handpicked by the SSPC President and chosen for the reflection of the coatings industry and profession